research-ag/motoko-build-template/README.md

 * Verifier: runs the reproducible build in the canister repo, then compares the resulting module hash against the deployed canister.

+The repository is structured to make verification as easy possible.
+For example:

+* have minimal requirements (only docker)
+* be easy to use (run a single command)
+* be fast

 ## Prerequisites

 ### Docker